rajashtani/InsightForge/apis/api_design_principles.md

 ### 3.1 Response Format

-**Definition**: Response formats standardize the structure and encoding of API outputs.
+Response formats standardize the structure and encoding of API outputs.
 REST and GraphQL use JSON, gRPC uses Protocol Buffers, and Kafka supports JSON, Avro, or custom serializers.

 **Detailed Explanation**: JSON is a text-based, human-readable format widely used in REST and GraphQL for its simplicity and compatibility.
 Protocol Buffers, used by gRPC, is a binary format that reduces size and parsing overhead.
 Kafka’s flexibility allows JSON for readability or Avro for schema enforcement in event-driven systems.